bitcrusherr/Lukso-Validator-Monitoring/README.md

 1 - Run setup.sh and follow on screen instructions ( sudo wget https://raw.githubusercontent.com/bitcrusherr/Lukso-Validator-Monitoring/main/setup.sh && sudo sh setup.sh ) Without brackets

-2 - Import the dashboard.json to grafana
+2 - Import the dashboard.json to grafana (if you receive N/A over the dash thats because the data store id is not the same as mine and you will need to edit it in the .json to suit)

+3 - Setup grafana to connect to datastore promethues

-3 - after completing install check services are running example: sudo systemctl status promethues.service
+4 - after completing install check services are running example: sudo systemctl status promethues.service

 # Trouble Shooting
 If you are missing information or its not displayed correctly chances are the service isnt started or